 PA Prospective Students

-The Union College Physician Assistant Program prepares students from diverse backgrounds for excellence in the PA profession, developing their God-given abilities in harmony with the highest physical, mental and spiritual ideals.
-Graduates of the program will further these qualities, as well as pursue the vision and goals of the program, as they move into clinical practice.
+As indicated in our mission statement, the Union College PA Program prepares students from diverse backgrounds for excellence in the PA profession, developing their God-given abilities in harmony with the highest physical, mental, social and spiritual ideals.

 Union College offers a 33-month professional course of study, leading to a Master of Physician Assistant Studies (MPAS) degree.
 The program is fully accredited by the Accreditation Review Commission on Education for the Physician Assistant Inc.(ARC-PA), and graduates may sit for the Physician Assistant National Certifying Examination.